MoustacheOff/AppleSilicon-Minecraft-Shaders/README.md

 All shaders mentioned below have been tested on a M1 Mac mini.
 The game runs natively without Rosetta 2 emulation (allows for a more stable game with higher FPS).
 To know how to do this go there: https://github.com/yusefnapora/m1-multimc-hack

+## Info: For the moment, the following shaders have been tested only with OptiFine, but a test with Iris will be added soon...

 ## Most used (for M1): Sildur's Enhanced Default

 Running perfectly at 140-200 FPS. (adds graphical improvements and waving plants)